yourssu/signal-backend/src/main/resources/api/auth/dev-token.md

 # generateDevToken (POST /api/auth/dev/token)

 ## Description
 Development-only endpoint that generates JWT tokens for a specific UUID.
+If the provided UUID doesn't exist in the system, a new user will be automatically created with that UUID.
 This endpoint is only available in non-production environments and is useful for testing and development purposes.
 Requires admin access key for authentication.

 **Note: This endpoint is disabled in production environments.**

+## Behavior
+- If the UUID exists: Returns tokens for the existing user
+- If the UUID doesn't exist: Creates a new user with the provided UUID and returns tokens

 ## Request